Inist-CNRS/tdm-factory/tdm-admin/README.md

 The project structure is organized as follows:

-- `public/`: Contains the public assets, HTML template, and favicon.
 - `src/`: Contains the source code of the React application.
+  - `index.tsx`: entry point
   - `app/`:
     - `components/`: Reusable UI components.
+    - `page/`: Individual application page
+    - `services/`: Application network tools
+    - `util/`: Tools, types and utils
-    - `globals.css`: Global CSS of the application.
+    - `App.scss`: Global CSS of the application.
-    - `page.tsx`: Main component where components are assembled.
+    - `App.tsx`: Main elements where application is assembled.
-    - `layout.tsx`: Entry point of the application.
-  - `generated`: Generated from open api and swagger.json file.

 ## Available Scripts

 In the project directory, you can run the following scripts:

 - `npm run dev`: Runs the app in development mode.
-- `npm run generate-api`: To generate front end api calls from `..\tdm-be\swagger.json` file.
 - `npm run build`: Builds the app for production to the `.next` folder.